tonycknight/code-katas/unique-random-values.md

 * How would you test with the minimum number of tests and test cases?

 * After you've proven functional correctness, how would you achieve best performance?
 What trade-offs will you need?
+What is the lowest possible time complexity, the lowest possible resource usage?